-Acas advisers Maggie Steven and Faye Law talk through some important things for employers and managers to keep in mind when managing redundancies.
+In this episode of the Acas Podcast, our advisers Maggie Steven and Faye Law talk through things for employers and managers to keep in mind when managing redundancies.

 - how to communicate well, and why it matters